 - It is the purpose of our school to provide an environment for maximum learning for the student.
 Any outside influence that interferes, disrupts or detracts from this environment is a detriment to the betterment of the students' academic learning. - The school recognizes the rights of all its students and fosters the concept that the major responsibility of the school is to provide a situation that stimulates learning in an undisturbed setting and thereby protects his individual rights. - When it is desirable or necessary, school officials will counsel with individual students and/or their parents concerning the appearance of that student.
 When counseling does not produce the desired results, the principal will take whatever action he deems necessary to insure simplicity, appropriateness, safety, health, and cleanliness.
 If action is taken, it is considered as final, except for the possibility of appeal as outlined in this handbook. - No gang related paraphernalia, signs, or activities will be permitted at any time on school property. - Students shall not wear any garment, including headwear, which advertises drugs, tobacco, expresses profanity, obscenity, or illicit suggestions. - Students must remove hats when entering the building. - Hair should be kept neat and well groomed.
 Bangs should be kept above the eyes.
 Hair should be of a natural color.
 No designs shall be shaved in the hair or eyebrows.
-No extreme hairstyles such as Mohawks. - Facial Hair will not be permitted. - Sleeveless shirts, tank tops, spaghetti straps, off the shoulder, halter/bare back, bare shoulder, or bare midriff tops, and other garments of similar nature are not acceptable.
-Shirts should not cut in at the arms (straps must be at least 2 inches at shoulder blades).
-No undergarments or midriff skin shall show in any position. - Shirttails are to be worn in at all times, with the exception of sport shirts that are designed to be worn outside the trousers.
-Shirts are to be buttoned at all times.
+No extreme hairstyles such as Mohawks. - Facial Hair will not be permitted. - Spaghetti straps, off the shoulder, halter/bare back, bare shoulder, or bare midriff tops, and other garments of similar nature are not acceptable.
+Sleeveless shirts should not cut in at the arms (straps must be at least 2 inches at shoulder blades).
+No undergarments or midriff skin shall show in any position on the upper or lower body. - Shirts are to be buttoned at all times.
 If a large shirt is worn over a t-shirt for the tailored look, then the shirt needs to be buttoned at the student's wrist with the collar turned correctly, while the inner shirt is tucked in at the waist.
 The large shirt needs to be a shirt that is designed to be worn on the outside with a straight tail. - Pants should be correct size for student fitting correctly at waist, seat, and tapered neatly to the legs.
 The waistband of the pants will be worn at the waist of the student.
 There should be no excess bagginess in the seat of the pant.
-The length of the pant leg will rest on top of the shoe, but cannot be bunched up over the top of the shoe.
-Jeans with holes are allowed as long as any holes located 7" or more above the knee do not reveal any skin. - Skirt length will be no more than 7" above the floor when kneeling.
-This will exclude ruffles, trim, or fringe, and students will not be allowed to adjust clothing.
-It should be measured the same way it is being worn. - Shorts are permitted if they are the long casual dress type shorts (khaki or denim).
-(No short shorts or mid-thigh.)
-Shorts will not be more than 8" from the floor when kneeling. - Shoes must be worn and sandals are acceptable. - All clothing will be worn as it is designed to be worn. - No visible body piercings or visible tattoos will be allowed with the exception of earrings.
+Jeans with holes are allowed as